pydanny/pydanny.github.com/posts2013/2013-04-23-filepicker-and-south.rst

 Unfortunately, the problem is that for any model where I need to use filepicker's FPFileField I need to add those two lines of code.
 I don't like this approach, since it violates **Don't Repeat Yourself** (DRY).

 At some point I'll demonstrate how to fix this violation of DRY with an easy fix.
 In fact, I plan submit that fix as a pull request to django-filepicker.

+**Update 2013/12/24:** django-filepicker has been patched to address this issue.
+This blog post therefore describes a historical version of the package.